8n8/trumat/README.md

 # trumat

 A work in progress Elm formatter.
-Don't use it yet.
+It doesn't work yet so don't use it.

 # Install